ExistensialReset/flowmosr/implementation/ENSURING_ESSENTIAL_SERVICES.md

 **For Tier 1 tasks ONLY (food, sanitation, water, emergency childcare):**

-1. **Create rotation schedule** (everyone on it initially)
+1. **Create rotation schedule** (everyone scheduled, visible to all)
-2. **Allow opt-out** (remains voluntary)
+2. **Allow opt-out** (remains voluntary - participation never coerced)
-3. **But add soft consequence to opt-out:**
-   - NOT Baseline removal (never acceptable)
-   - NOT shaming (counterproductive)
-   - BUT: Reduced SRS eligibility?
-Lower priority for non-essential services?
+3. **Make opt-out transparent** (community sees who volunteers, who opts out)
+4. **No punishment, but visibility**

+**Key difference from Levels 1-5:**
+- Participation becomes **default expectation** (you're scheduled unless you opt out)
+- Opt-out is **visible** (not anonymous)
+- Community can **see** distribution of burden

+**This creates gentle social pressure through transparency, not punishment.**

 **Example:**
-> "Sanitation rotation: All adults scheduled.
+> "Sanitation rotation: All adults scheduled for one 30-minute shift every 2 weeks.
 >
-> You may opt out (no Baseline impact).
+> You may opt out (no Baseline impact, no penalty).
 >
-> However, those who opt out of Tier 1 tasks are ineligible for SRS recognition for Tier 2-3 tasks.
+> Current participation: 32 of 40 adults volunteering.
 >
-> (Reasoning: We prioritize recognition for those who share the hardest work.)"
+> Those opting out this month: [Names visible to community]"

+**Psychological effect:**
+- Most people don't want to be visibly the only one not helping
+- Transparency creates soft accountability
+- Still voluntary (can opt out with conscience intact if genuine reason)

 #### 4.6.2 Ethical Safeguards

 **This is ONLY acceptable if:**

-✓ All Levels 1-5 tried first
+✓ All Levels 1-5 tried first (months of attempts)
-✓ Task is genuinely survival-critical (Tier 1)
+✓ Task is genuinely survival-critical (Tier 1 only)
-✓ Opt-out remains possible (true voluntary)
+✓ Opt-out remains possible (true voluntary participation)
-✓ Consequence is MILD (not Baseline-threatening)
-✓ System is transparent (everyone knows the deal)
+✓ No shaming language (just factual visibility)
+✓ Baseline unaffected (always)
-✓ Regular review (is this still necessary?
-Can we return to Level 1-4?)
+✓ Regular review (quarterly: Is this still necessary?
+Can we return to Levels 1-4?)
+✓ Community consent (75%+ agreement that transparency is acceptable)

 **And NEVER acceptable if:**

-✗ Consequence threatens Baseline
+✗ Visibility becomes shaming (crossing line from transparency to punishment)
-✗ Opt-out creates social punishment
+✗ Opt-out creates social exclusion
 ✗ Used for non-essential tasks
-✗ Becomes permanent system
+✗ Becomes permanent default (must be temporary crisis measure)
+✗ Creates anxiety or fear

+**Warning signs to stop:**
+- People participating out of fear, not choice
+- Social rifts forming (volunteers vs non-volunteers)
+- Visible names becoming gossip/judgment
+- System feels heavy, not light

+**If any warning sign appears:** Immediately stop Level 6, return to Level 1-4, accept external support (Level 5) instead.

+#### 4.6.3 Alternative to Visibility: Anonymous Capacity Display

+**If visibility feels too punitive, alternative approach:**

+Instead of naming who opts out, display **anonymous capacity gap**:

+> "Sanitation needs: 20 volunteers
+> Current volunteers: 15
+> Gap: 5 more needed
+>
+> If you can help, please add your name to rotation board."

+**This shows need without naming non-participants.**

+Gentler, but also less accountability.
+Community decides which approach fits their culture.

 #### 4.6.3 Example Scenario